 People receive over 150 emails a day.
 Think your new product promotion will stand out from all the digital noise?
 Maybe.
 Maybe not.
 Increase your chances of getting noticed by complimenting your digital new product promotion strategy with direct mail.

 What: The well-loved candy brand promoted their new Kit Kat Chunky bar with a personalized postcard that looked like a “package could not be delivered” delivery notice claiming the candy was “too chunky” for their mailbox.

 Why: This campaign likely stood out from other postcards their audience received at the time.
 Along with being noticeable, the mail boosted brand awareness by encouraging recipients to collect their free chocolate bar from a local news station.
 According to G2, even though it involved giving away free products, the campaign ultimately created a spike in sales.

 Best practice: Marketing doesn’t have to be serious.
 In fact, being outrageous might be the very thing that gets your audience’s attention.
 Combine a funny or outlandish idea with personalization (like adding the recipient’s name, as Kit Kat did) to make sure your direct mail is impossible to ignore.

 2. Identity verification

 Scammers can cause a lot of problems in a variety of industries.
 Add identity verification to your direct mail marketing ideas to help circumvent costly issues.

-What: Booking.com, an online travel agency, used direct mail to verify that property listings (and the people who owned them) were real by mailing verification codes to property owners, who then logged in using unique information to authenticate their address and verify their identity.
+What: CouchSurfing, an online travel community, used direct mail and address verification to verify that property listings (and the people who owned them) were real by mailing verification codes to property owners, who then logged in using unique information to authenticate their address and verify their identity.

 Best practice: Manually checking that every single person is who they say they are is a time-consuming process.
 To save time (and therefore money), find a platform like Lob that can integrate into your current tech to automate the identity verification process and provide address verification.